Swelling of the Legs in the Elderly, Reasons and Causes

 Leg swelling is not an uncommon occurrence in life, particularly in adults.
-In many instances it is temporary and passes without treatment.
+In many instances, it is temporary and passes without treatment.
 Leg swelling may arise with walking or standing for long periods beyond what a person is accustomed to, and also occurs more frequently in a person who is overweight or leads a sedentary lifestyle.
 This may also apply to the elderly who are frail and immobilized.
 Although it is is often not caused by any diseases in these situations and passes shortly thereafter, there are times when leg swelling needs to be taken as a very serious sign.
-Leg swelling that is persistent or recurrent for no apparent reason, or swelling of the legs in the elderly may be a sign of an underlying disorder.
+Leg swelling that is persistent or recurrent for no apparent reason or swelling of the legs in the elderly may be a sign of an underlying disorder.
 Some of these conditions, particularly in the elderly, are very serious and potentially fatal.

-Meaning of Leg Swelling
+Overview of Leg Swelling

-There are several reasons for swelling of the legs but in most instances it is due to fluid accumulation within the legs.
+There are several reasons for swelling of the legs but in most instances, it is due to fluid accumulation in the legs.
 Sometimes excess fluid pools within the tissue spaces (edema) while at other times it may be accumulated within the blood vessels.
 Fluid normally flows in and out of the tissue spaces and blood vessels in order for nutrients, oxygen, carbon dioxide or wastes.
 The body has several efficient mechanisms to ensure that fluid does not accumulate in any part of the body.

 The legs are the most prone to swelling because the return of fluid to the heart is against gravity.
 Therefore any problem in terms of excess fluid within the body, reduced heart function, problems with the blood vessels and related dysfunction will lead to fluid accumulating in the legs first before arising in other parts of the body.
-Leg swelling is therefore a sign of an underlying problem in one or more of these systems.
+Leg swelling is, therefore, a sign of an underlying problem in one or more of these systems.

-Causes of Swollen Legs
+9 Common Causes of Swollen Legs Due to Fluid Buildup

 Swollen legs may occur for a myriad of reasons.
-The more important causes in the elderly includes :
+The more important causes in the elderly includes:

 - Venous insufficiency where the leg veins are compromised and the blood from the legs cannot return to the heart efficiently.
 It is due to conditions like varicose veins where the valves in the veins are inadequate and the veins bulge.
 Deep vein thrombosis (DVT) is one of the serious conditions that can arise in the elderly – if the clot in the leg dislodges, it can block the artery in the lungs which can be fatal.